-- Motor: Every 10-15 runs, remove, clean, and lubricate the motor.
+Motor: Every 10-15 runs, remove and clean the motor by wiping away accumulated dirt and debris from around the motor shaft bushing on the pinion gear side of the motor.
 Use a product such as electric motor cleaning spray to flush dirt out of the motor.
-After cleaning, lubricate the bushings at each end of the motor with a drop of light-weight electric motor oil. - Chassis: Keep the chassis clean of accumulated dirt and grime.
-Periodically inspect the chassis for damage. - Suspension: Periodically inspect the model for signs of damage such as bent or dirty suspension pins, bent camber links, loose screws, and any signs of stress or bending.
+After cleaning, lubricate the bushings at each end of the motor with a drop of lightweight electric motor oil.

+- Chassis: Keep the chassis clean of accumulated dirt and grime.
+Periodically inspect the chassis for damage. - Shocks: Keep the oil level in the shocks full.
+Use only 100% pure silicone shock oil to prolong the life of the seals.
+If you are experiencing leakage around the top of the shock, inspect the bladder in the top cap for signs of damage or distortion from overtightening.
+If the bottom of the shock is leaking, then it is time for a rebuild.
+The Traxxas rebuild kit for two shocks is part #7662. - Suspension: Periodically inspect the model for signs of damage such as bent or dirty suspension pins, bent camber links, loose screws, and any signs of stress or bending.
 Replace components as needed. - Driveline: Inspect the driveline for signs of wear such as worn drive yokes, dirty axle driveshafts, and any unusual noise or binding.
 Remove the gear cover, inspect the spur gear for wear, and check the tightness of the set screw in the pinion gear.
 Tighten, clean, or replace components as needed.